abhiagarwal18/DSA_Labs/README.md

 # DSA_Labs
-All the labs and materials related to them for the CS F211 course
+All the labs and materials related to them for the CS F211 course.
+The code is in written in C.
+Some of the labs have code only till the evalutaive part.